tdcosim/SolarPV-DER-simulation-tool/README.md

 ```python
 import pvder
 ```

+### Features
 The following features are available currently:
 1. Single phase or three phase DER models (phase voltages may be unbalanced).
 2. Run simulation in stand alone mode with internal grid voltage source model.
-3. Run simulation in loop mode where grid voltage and frequency is supplied every time step by outside program.
+3. Run simulation in loop mode where grid voltage and frequency is supplied every time step by a third party program.
-4. Visualize simulation results for voltages, current, active, and reactive power.
+4. Visualize or retrieve simulation results for voltages, current, active, and reactive power.
 5. Introduce solar insolation events (in all modes), grid voltage, and frequency change events (in stand alone mode).
+6. Retrive and modify model parameters from a third party program.
-6. Enable Low voltage ride through (LVRT) and Volt-VAR control logic.
+7. Enable Low voltage ride through (LVRT) and Volt-VAR control logic.

 ### Using the stand alone single phase DER model with 10 kW power rating
 The following steps are required: